Jaxa-Mokoto/DesignPatterns-Repository/README.md

 # DesignPatterns-Repository
- A guide on how to implement the repository design pattern (includes the use of containers in Docker).
-This repository does not implement DTO's.
+Using a light weight API, this solution will guide you on how to implement the repository design pattern (includes the use of containers in Docker).

+Note: This repository does not implement Data Transfer Objects (DTO).